 What impact has the pandemic had on hospital staff and what are you doing to support them?

 Our staff are undoubtedly tired, and in some cases traumatised by the pandemic response and all of its impacts.
 We are working hard to ensure that they have access to appropriate levels of wellbeing support ranging from creative sessions provided by our arts team to psychological interventions for those most in need.
 We are also encouraging staff to take leave.
 It’s really important that we take time to look back since the Covid pandemic first began and build on what we’ve learned and the experiences we’ve been through, both good and bad, for staff and patients.

 We've delivered some extraordinary care at the same time as making national and international contributions in the field of Covid-19 research, collaborating with our partners on the Cambridge Biomedical Campus including the University of Cambridge, Astra Zeneca, and the Addenbrooke’s Charitable Trust; and our NHS friends at Royal Papworth Hospital and Cambridgeshire and Peterborough NHS Foundation Trust.

 Despite everything we’re facing, with the support of our community, we’re confident we will meet the challenges of this pandemic and winter pressures, and keep improving our care for all.

 What can the public do to help support the hospital?
 And its staff?

-Please get vaccinated if you haven’t done so already – and be cautious in how you embrace the new freedoms available.
+Please get vaccinated if you haven’t already done so – and be cautious in how you embrace new freedoms available.

 Please support your NHS by using the right service at the right time, so that our Emergency Department can keep providing care for people who have a genuinely urgent or emergency healthcare need.
 If you are unsure where to go for help, visit 111 online or call NHS 111.
 Details of local minor injury units can be found here.
 Also take note of our rules on visiting and wearing face coverings.
 It is still a requirement to wear a mask or face covering inside our hospitals.